Robert R. Cargill, PhD

-Dr. Robert Raymond Cargill is Associate Professor of Classics and Biblical Studies at The University of Iowa.
-He is a biblical studies scholar, classicist, archaeologist, author, and digital humanist.
-His research includes literary criticism of the Hebrew Bible (Old Testament) and New Testament, Qumran and the Dead Sea Scrolls, Pseudepigrapha and Apocrypha, and the archaeology of Southwest Asia.
+Dr. Robert Raymond Cargill is the Roger A. Hornsby Associate Professor in the Classics at The University of Iowa.
+He is a scholar of Jewish and biblical studies, archaeologist, author, and digital humanist.
+His research interests include second temple Judaism, literary criticism of the Hebrew Bible (Old Testament) and New Testament, Qumran and the Dead Sea Scrolls, Pseudepigrapha and Apocrypha, and the archaeology of Southwest Asia.
 He teaches courses in biblical studies, Second Temple Judaism, archaeology, and ancient languages including Biblical Hebrew, Aramaic, and Greek.
 His recent books include Melchizedek, King of Sodom: How Scribes Invented the Biblical Priest-King (Oxford University Press, 2019) and The Cities That Built the Bible (HarperOne, 2016).

-A specialist in public-facing scholarship, you can see him regularly on CNN, History, Discovery, and Nat Geo, where he contributes and consults on shows like Nat Geo’s “Writing the Dead Sea Scrolls,” History’s “Jesus: His Life,” CNN’s “Finding Jesus,” History’s “Bible Secrets Revealed,” CNN’s “Jerusalem: City of Faith and Fury,” and most recently History’s “Colosseum.”
-He has excavated at Banias, Omrit, Haẓor, and most recently at Azekah with TAU.
+A specialist in public-facing scholarship, you can see him regularly on CNN, History, Discovery, and Nat Geo, where he contributes and consults on shows like Nat Geo’s "Writing the Dead Sea Scrolls," CNN’s "Finding Jesus" and "Jerusalem: City of Faith and Fury," History’s "Bible Secrets Revealed," "Jesus: His Life," and "Colosseum," and most recently History's "Ancient Empires."
+He has excavated at Banias, Omrit, Haẓor, and at Azekah with TAU.

 A.A. – Fresno City College (Liberal Arts)

 B.S. – CSU Fresno (Human Physiology)

 M.A. – UCLA (Ancient Near Eastern Civilizations)

 Ph.D. – UCLA (Near Eastern Languages and Cultures)